Fr\"olicher spectral sequence of compact complex manifolds with special Hermitian metrics: Fr olicher spectral sequence of SKT and generalized Gauduchon manifolds

 Popovici proves in \cite[Theorem 5.4]{Pop1} that if a compact complex $n$-dimensional manifold $X$ carries an SKT metric $F$ whose torsion satisfies the condition $C^{p,q}_F \leq \frac13 \rho^{p,q}_F$ for all $p, q \in \{0,\ldots, n\}$, then the Fr\"olicher spectral sequence of $X$ degenerates at $E_2(X)$.
 Furthermore, in \cite[Theorem~1.2]{Pop2} it is proved the degeneration at $E_2$ occurs whenever the manifold admits a Hermitian metric $F$ satisfying $\ker \Delta'' \subset \ker\, [\tau, \tau^\star]$, that is, the torsion operator and its adjoint vanish on $\Delta''$-harmonic forms.

-We next provide a counterexample to the previous conjecture, based on the complex geometry of compact Lie groups.
-This shows that the torsion of SKT metrics may not be small in general.
-Let us remark that the compact SKT manifold with $E_2\neq E_{\infty}$ that gives the counterexample has complex dimension 18, so the question remains open in lower dimensions.
-We also ignore whether the conjecture may hold true in the class of complex nilmanifolds.
+We next provide a counterexample to the previous conjecture, so the torsion of SKT metrics may not be small in general.
+The construction is based on the complex geometry of compact Lie groups.\footnote{We were informed by Jonas Stelzig of the existence of SKT nilmanifolds with arbitrarily non-degenerate FSS.}

 Let $G$ be a connected Lie group with Lie algebra $\frg$, and denote by $\gc$ the complexification of $\frg$.
 Giving a left-invariant almost complex structure $J$ on $G$ is equivalent to the choice of a subspace $\frs \subset \gc$ such that